bchavan22/assignment2/README.md

 - [ ] Find the unique number of `colors` of the dataset.
 - [ ] Replace all the `None` fields in the `description` field with `Not provided` text.
 - [ ] Expand `url` field into multiple columns.
+- [ ] You are welcome to do more EDA on this dataset.

 ### Downloading Images Tasks:

 - [ ] I have at least 1500 images with the min qualiy of `regular`.
 - [ ] Implemented downloading images with parallel programming logic.
 - [ ] Reduce the amount taken in serial way with parallel programming.
+(Your timing should definitely be reduced!)

 ### Resizing Images Tasks:

 - [ ] Implemented resizing with parallel programming logic.
 - [ ] Reduce the amount taken in serial way with parallel programming.
+(Your timing should definitely be reduced!)

 ### Conclusion: